Midtown High School (Atlanta): School publications

+The Orator, Midtown's annual yearbook publication has published every year since 1951.
+The library retains copies of every book and the yearbook is primarily created in one of the school's publication classes in the journalism track offered to students.

 Grady News Now and Gametime were Midtown High School's programs in broadcast journalism, and are also recipients of many awards.
 GNN won its first Pacemaker in November 2005.
 Gametime is a weekly show dedicated to the coverage of prevalent sports stories as well as scores and highlights from all scholastic athletic events.
 It won the GSPA (Georgia Scholastic Press Association) award for the best new breakthrough production.